 1. That they have not sustained any injury and do not need any remote medical attention or

 2. That they need medical attention and must go to an emergency room or make an appointment with their primary care physician immediately

-Many people tend to forget that they have a third option, which is to see a chiropractor or massage therapist professional for car accident treatment.
+Many people tend to forget that they have a third option, which is to see a chiropractor professional for car accident treatment.
 While it may be necessary and is highly encouraged to take a trip to the Emergency Room (ER) in cases where serious injury is sustained, when symptoms do not seem pressing or immediately prevalent, more moderate and less expensive courses of action can be taken to treat pain caused by car accident injuries.
 Chiropractors can properly diagnose car accident injuries and refer patients to an appropriate treatment through performing a chiropractic exam.
 Even if it does not seem like you require immediate medical attention after a car crash, the findings from these exams can uncover underlying injuries that may cause chronic medical problems.
 It only takes a fender bender occurring at speeds as low as 5-10 mph to cause whiplash injuries, such as micro-tears in your ligaments.
 The pain from these micro-tears become noticeable when they begin to swell, but this can take hours, days, or even weeks to occur, making the pain seem minor or non-existent at the time immediately following a car accident.
 (1)